boisgera/audio-notebooks/README.md

     You can also download any file, not merely notebooks, from the "filesystem view"; you can also upload files in this view.

-    This is necessary since all your changes are lost when you close your browser.
+    This step is necessary since all your changes are lost when you close your browser.
     Also, the "disk" button (`Save and Checkpoint`) won't work (well, it kinda does but only to save your notebook in a [Linux container] hosted "somewhere in the cloud" and